2020 Tuvalu A-Division

 The 2020 Tuvalu A-Division was the 20th season of top flight association football in Tuvalu.
 The season started in March 14 and finish on May 23 of the 2020.

+Tuvalu A-Division competition

+The competition takes place at the 1,500-capacity Tuvalu Sports Ground in Funafuti, this is the only football field in Tuvalu.
+The football clubs are based on the communities of the 8 major islands of Tuvalu, with the rivalry between these 8 teams being maintained by each having a ‘home’ island.

-Participating Clubs
+Clubs

-The 2020 edition of the A-Division was played between 8 teams:
+The 2020 edition of the Tuvalu A-Division was played between 8 teams: